5 dead in London terror attack including suspect, 40 injured

 LONDON, March 23, Kyodo

-According to local media reports, an assailant struck several pedestrians as he drove a car across Westminster Bridge near parliament, before crashing it into railings.
+The assailant struck pedestrians as he drove a car across Westminster Bridge near the Houses of Parliament before crashing it into railings.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.